gnulib/demo-adk-app/README.md

 # demo-adk-app

+_(This project is intentionally designed as a monorepo, i.e., has both the frontend and backend code in the same git repository.
+For a larger, more complex, or production-grade applications, separating frontends and backends into different repositories is often recommended for better team collaboration, independent scaling, and clearer separation of concerns.)_

 > **Acknowledgement:**
 > This project makes use of the excellent [Deck of Cards API](https://deckofcardsapi.com/) by Chase Roberts.
 Many thanks to Chase for providing this fun and useful API!